Cuckfield – Holy Trinity

 8. (South chapel, east and both south windows) Ward and Hughes, 1856 (KD 1855 p879).

 1. (High up in south chapel) Ninian Burrell (d1628) He is shown at prayer behind a curtain held open by simpering angels.
 It has been attributed to the workshop of G Johnson (TMBS 13/5 p394).
 The painting is modern.

-2. (North chapel) Guy Carleton (d1628) Formerly ascribed by Mrs Esdaile (3 p101, followed by BE p478) to Epiphanius Evesham, this is now attributed to E Marshall (A White (WS 61) p88).
+2. (North chapel) Guy Carleton (d1628) Formerly ascribed by Mrs Esdaile (3 p101) to Epiphanius Evesham, this has more recently been attributed to E Marshall (A White (WS 61) p88).
 Shallow and naive carving with a central inscription in a heart, surrounded by smaller emblems and inscriptions in Latin and Greek.

-4. (North of the altar) Charles Sergison (d1732, erected 1734), T Adye (Roscoe p9).
+6. (North of the altar) Charles Sergison (d1732) by T Adye (Roscoe p9).
+It is stated as part of the artist’s signature to have been carved in Italy which probably explains why it was not erected until 1734.
 A draped woman holds a mirror and a medallion depicting the deceased.

-6.(Over south doorway) Sir William Burrell (d1797) antiquarian and historian of Sussex by J Flaxman (ibid p447), who also did the larger memorial to Burrell at West Grinstead, where there were further family estates.
+8.(Over south doorway) Sir William Burrell (d1797) antiquarian and historian of Sussex by J Flaxman (ibid p447), who also did the larger memorial to Burrell at West Grinstead, where the main family estates were located.
 Flaxman is said to have chosen the position himself after a visit to the church (8 p13).

 Piscina: (South chancel) Trefoil-headed and shafted, probably C14, not reset C13.